 Unfortunately, older people can be easy targets for abuse.
 This is often the case because of their declining physical and mental abilities.
-Elder abuse and neglect is far too common in nursing homes and assisted living facilities.
+Elder abuse in Chicago and neglect are far too common in nursing homes and assisted living facilities.
 Unfortunately, many cases are never reported due to the physical or mental inabilities of the victims along with the shame and embarrassment they may feel about the abuse.

 If you suspect that an elderly family member has been a victim of abuse or neglect in a nursing home or assisted living facility, contact our legal team at Drake & Collopy, P.C., as soon as possible.
 We provide aggressive representation for victims of elder abuse in the Chicago area and throughout Illinois.
 Our mission is to hold those responsible accountable and to help your loved one recover the compensation they are entitled to.